daniCh8/road-segmentation-eth-cil-2020/README.md

 ![sample_prediction](https://i.postimg.cc/dt55wPQS/cropped-sample-prediction.png)

+The final outputs of our network on test data can be found [here](/predictions.pdf).

 ## Network Types
 All the networks used for the final ensemble (the first six below) are based on the same architecture.
 Here is a scheme of such architecture:

 ![net_architecture](https://i.ibb.co/bKZK4nH/net-ushape-w-legend-18.png)

 As shown by the graph, the skeleton is basically a U-Net that uses a pre-trained model on the encoder part.
-What vary between our different networks are such pre-trained model and the decoder/encoder blocks used to process the intermediate outputs.
+What vary between our different networks are such pre-trained models and the decoder/encoder blocks used to process the intermediate outputs.

-We use two types of blocks: [Spatial Pyramid Pooling blocks](https://arxiv.org/abs/1406.4729) and [Residual Blocks](https://arxiv.org/abs/1512.03385).
+We used two types of blocks: [Spatial Pyramid Pooling blocks](https://arxiv.org/abs/1406.4729) and [Residual blocks](https://arxiv.org/abs/1512.03385).
 Below is a sketch of them.

 ![blocks](https://i.ibb.co/TLY2xzw/blocks-legend-v4.png)